jhw/octavox/NOTES.md

 - which sampler then passes to wavfile.read

 - using real wavfiles rather than ids simplifies things because you no longer need to look anything up
-- together with removal of random_id, means this class could be much smaller and removed to picobeats module
+- together with removal of random_id, means this class could be much smaller and removed to slicebeats module

 - you probably have a pool interface and multiple sub classes
 - a (single) bank pool probably just returns anything from the bank, althought maybe it's worth curating